 Explore the Slovenia wine region

-Did you know that Slovenia is one of the major wine producer in Europe?
+Did you know that Slovenia is one of the major wine producers in Europe?
 Probably not.
 Who can blame you?
 A small country bordered with a giant wine producer like Italy could not stand the comparison.
-However, located near the Italian border, the Brda region has built up a reputation of doing some of the finest wines in the country.
+However, located near the Italian border, the Brda region has built up a reputation for doing some of the finest wines in the country.
 Let’s take a deeper look at one of the best wine tasting experience we had in our life!
-This guide will give the complete insights of where to eat and drink in this Slovenian wine region.
+This guide will give the complete insights of where to eat and drink in the Slovenia wine region.

 The Brda Region

 Goriska Brda, located at the Italian border, is mostly cultivated with vineyards and orchards.
-The region is characterized by sparse small villages, perched on top of rolling hills and miles and miles of vineyards.
+The region is characterized by sparse small villages perched on top of rolling hills and miles and miles of vineyards.
 The panoramic roads connecting the vineyards and the villages are absolutely stunning.
-The typical wines in the region are Rebola and Friulano which is similar to Tokai.
+The typical wines in the area are Rebola and Friulano which is similar to Tokai.

-In the region, we decided to stay in the small medieval village of Šmartno.
+The main town of the region is Dobrovo with its castle as one of its main attraction.
+However, we decided to stay in the small medieval village of Šmartno, a tiny picturesque village in the middle of hills and vineyards.
 In Šmartno, you can climb on top of the Gonjace tower to admire the scenery.
 This tower had been used by fascists soldiers during WWII, helping them monitor the mountains.
 Now, the tower is a monument of peace to the fallen soldiers of Italy and Slovenia during the world wars.

 We were welcomed with a glass of sparkling wine.
 It was one of the best sparkling wine we have ever had and funny fact, they have been producing this sparkling for 2 years only!
 The particularity of Kabaj Morel is that they are using a skin contact maceration for all their wines giving the white wines an orange colour.
 The winery started its activities in 1993 and opened a restaurant in 2006.
 The restaurant offers only one menu, a 5-service which changes depending on the seasons.
 The food is fresh, locally sourced and prepared daily.
 The chef offers traditional dishes from the region with a modern touch.

-Useful tip: I suggest starting your oenophile day by going to the tourism office in Dobrovo and ask for the flyer that lists all the wineries hosting wine tasting.
+Useful tip: I suggest starting your oenophile day by going to the tourist information office in Dobrovo and ask for the flyer that lists all the wineries hosting wine tastings to the public.
 In this informational document, you will also have the opening hours and the addresses of the wineries (some of the wineries do not have a website).
 Unfortunately, the website of the region does not have all of this information.
-Plus, the office is in the Dobrovo Castle, one of the sightseeing stops.
+Plus, the office inside in the Dobrovo Castle, one of the sightseeing stops.

 Kabaj is not the only place to stop have a bite.
 For lunch, we stopped at Hiša Marica, the restaurant has a beautiful terrace on the street.
 The restaurant offers traditional cuisine, based on seasonal and local ingredients.